Sarvarian/Godot_Aban/README.md

 # What is a Game System
  It is a layer between Game-Engine and the Game itself.
 It helps Game-Designer to make and design his dream game faster and easier.

+# Why naming Aban
+ Cause it starts with 'A' 'B' and then 'A' again, and there's a high chance that it goes above other directories.